- Implementation period: February 1, 2010 - December 31, 2014

 Results to Date

-- Benefitted almost 36,000 Afghan households through a value-chain approach ranging from establishing commercial orchards to exporting high-quality produce.
+- Benefitted 36,000 Afghan households through activities ranging from establishing commercial orchards to exporting high-quality produce.

-- Planted more than 2.8 million fruit saplings and grape cuttings and established 6,030 hectares of fruit orchards and vineyards in partnership with 19,000 farmers.
+- Planted more than 2.8 million fruit saplings and grape cuttings and established 6,030 hectares of fruit orchards and vineyards and in partnership with 19,000 Afghan farmers.

-- Helped traders adopt world standards by introducing carton boxes and plastic containers to reduce damage to fruit and provided assistance in marketing to meet buyer demand.
+- Helped traders adopt world standards by introducing improved export packaging to reduce damage to fruit and provided assistance in marketing to meet buyer demand.

-- Supported participation of Afghan businessmen and businesswomen in exhibitions such as Dubai’s Gulfood and India International Trade Fair to open up new markets for Afghan produce.
+- Supported participation of Afghan businessmen and businesswomen in exhibitions such as Dubai’s Gulfood Exhibition and the India International Trade Fair to open up new markets for Afghan produce.

-- Facilitated the export of more than 7,000 metric tons of fresh fruit, dried fruit, and nuts with an estimated value of $6.5 million to international markets including Pakistan, Bahrain, Canada, India, the United Arab Emirates, Russia, and Saudi Arabia.
+- Facilitated the export of 13,500 metric tons of fresh and dried fruit and nuts worth an estimated $15 million to international markets including Pakistan, Bahrain, Canada, India, the United Arab Emirates, Russia, and Saudi Arabia.

-- Generated 5,908 permanent full-time jobs in areas such as pre-harvest and post-harvest handling as well as exporting since the start of the project.
+- Generated more than 6,000 permanent full-time jobs in areas such as pre-harvest and post-harvest handling as well as exporting since the start of the project.